larsonjj/generator-yeogurt/README.md

 ## Deployment
 ### FTP Server
 If you are deploying to an FTP server, you will need to make sure that you fill out the generated `.ftppass` file.
-It is located in the root folder of your yeogurt project.
+It is located in the root folder of your Yeogurt project.

 This file looks like this: